eloipuertas/ROS2020/ROS.md

 ### Virtual Box Installation guide:

 First Download Ubuntu 16.04.4 LTS ISO
 Then install VirtualBox and add a new Ubuntu 64bits Machine with a mínimum of Virtual HD 20GB space and 8GB RAM Then Start the machine and select the Ubuntu ISO file.
-Follow all the steps for installing Ubunto in your Virtual Box. (follow [this](https://itsfoss.com/install-linux-in-virtualbox/) guide if you are in trouble)
+Follow all the steps for installing Ubuntu in your Virtual Box. (follow [this](https://itsfoss.com/install-linux-in-virtualbox/) guide if you are in trouble)

 * [Ubuntu 16.04.4 LTS Xenial Xerus Desktop image 64 Bit](http://releases.ubuntu.com/16.04/)
 * [VirtualBox](https://www.virtualbox.org/)